PHP-DI/Invoker/README.md

 That feature can be used as the base building block for a framework's dispatcher.

-Again, any [container-interop](https://github.com/container-interop/container-interop) compliant container can be provided, and [Acclimate](https://github.com/jeremeamia/acclimate-container) can be used for incompatible containers.
+Again, any [PSR-11](http://www.php-fig.org/psr/psr-11/) compliant container can be provided.